intelligence-csd-auth-gr/WeakMeSH/README.md

 # WE-MINT-MUL

-This repository contains the code for our [AIME 2021] (http://aime21.aimedicine.info/index.php) paper with title: A multi-instance multi-label weakly supervised approach for dealing with emerging MeSH descriptors
+This repository contains the code for our [AIME 2021] (http://aime21.aimedicine.info/index.php) submission with title: A multi-instance multi-label weakly supervised approach for dealing with emerging MeSH descriptors

 ## Files